jon-esperanza/trader-charles/README.md

 # trader-charles

 Trader Charles is an algorithmic trading bot, that manages a Paper Trading account using Alpaca API.
+He also has a REST API to query through his Postgres database of completed trades.

 ## Meet the Team
 There are multiple versions of Charles that come together to help Charles trade.